SeismicCycleRacing/SCR-blog/_posts/2024-08-18-Huttcross-Round-5.markdown

 </figure>

 I got a good gap on that first drag south and decided to just keep pushing on.
-I was still frustrated after my poor showing at nationals the week before and wanted to try and make my body work now that it was back to being responsive.
+I was still frustrated after my body didn't really show up at nationals the week before and wanted to try and work now that it was back to being responsive.
 For the rest of the lap I continued to try and work hard and ride smooth, not that riding smooth was really that possible in those conditions, and the only way to keep moving forwards was to ride hard.
 I quite like these conditions,